vcflib/vcflib/README.md

         -M, --merge-from FROM-TAG
         -T, --merge-to   TO-TAG   merge from FROM-TAG used in the -i file, setting TO-TAG in the current file.

 For bed-vcf intersection, alleles which fall into the targets are retained.

 For vcf-vcf intersection and union, unify on equivalent alleles within window-size bp as determined by haplotype comparison alleles.

 ### vcfkeepgeno

     usage: vcfkeepgeno <vcf file> [FIELD1] [FIELD2] ...

-    outputs each record in the vcf file, removing FORMAT fields not listed on the command line from sample specifications in the output
+Outputs each record in the vcf file, removing FORMAT fields not listed on the command line from sample specifications in the output.

 ### vcfkeepinfo

     usage: vcfkeepinfo <vcf file> [FIELD1] [FIELD2] ...

-    outputs each record in the vcf file, removing INFO fields not listed on the command line
+ Outputs each record in the vcf file, removing INFO fields not listed on the command line.

 ### vcfkeepsamples

     usage: vcfkeepsamples <vcf file> [SAMPLE1] [SAMPLE2] ...

-    outputs each record in the vcf file, removing samples not listed on the command line
+Outputs each record in the vcf file, removing samples not listed on the command line.

 ### vcfleftalign